100% Financing for Veterinarians – Purchase, Construction, Refinance

 Conventional (NON-SBA) Financing

 100% Practice Financing is also available with a conventional loan with amortizations between 10 and 20 years with excellent rates.
-Please contact us at 1-800-414-5285 if you are just looking to finance a practice and not a building.
+Please contact us at 1-800-414-5285 if you buying a veterinary practice and not a building.

 * SBA underwriting guidelines for many (not all) lenders re: business acquisitions stipulate that if Goodwill is greater than $500K then you must put down at least 25% and if goodwill is less than $500K you must put down 10%, however it is possible for the entire 10% or 25% down payment to be held as a second mortgage by the seller.
 Keep in mind that if the value of the real estate is less than the value of the practice then a 25 year amortization will not be possible.
 Please see example at bottom of page re: how the percentage of goodwill affects the maximum amortization possible.